Call Me, Maybe?

 Giving Strangers Orders

-My wife along with millions of other women across the country have to deal with being given orders by strange men.
-It’s a countless number of women who are told they should smile.
-Why do guys say this to women that don’t know anyway?
-Is it to imagine that those women are secretly smiling at them.
-Well, they’re not, and maybe like most people, women will smile when they’re laughing or in a good mood.
-It would weird if a person went around all day just smiling for no apparent reason.
+My wife, along with millions of other women across the country, has to deal with being given orders by strange men.
+It’s been a daily occurrence for my wife and many of my women friends.
+Every day, rando dudes on the block tell countless women they should smile.
+Why do guys say this to women who they don’t know anyway?
+Is it possible they imagine that those women are secretly smiling at them?
+Well, they’re not buddy, and like most people, women will smile when they’re laughing, hanging with friends, or in a good mood.
+It would be weird if someone went around smiling all day for no apparent reason.
+Think The Joker from Batman fame.
+He’s creepy because he walks around with a permanent smile.
 If I had to go about my daily routine and deal with some tool telling me to smile randomly, I’d look at the person sideways.
-However, it can be extremely uncomfortable or intimidating to a woman who is told to smile by a group of strange men.
+It can be highly uncomfortable or intimidating to a woman who is said to smile by a group of strange men.

 It Never Works

-I want to meet a person who has actually met the love of their life via catcalling.
-If you have and can confirm this fact.
-I’ll give you a hundred dollars of my hard earned cash.
+I want to meet a man who has met the love of their life via catcalling.
+If you have and can confirm this fact, I’ll gladly give you a hundred dollars of my hard-earned cash.
 Seriously!

 It’s Dehumanizing